usssequoia/usssequoia/_class_a/dress.md

 author_profile: true
 share: true
 comments: true
+excerpt: "As worn by Una, Spock, La'An, and M'Benga in SNW S2E2 'Ad Astra per Aspera'"
 ---

 Use of this uniform is typically reserved for formal charity events and any other costumed events where an extra degree of formality would be appropriate.